 When you purchase this printer, it comes with a lovely assortment of items to assist with your future prints.
 It comes with:

-Test filament, 1kg filament (random colour), extra nozzles, nozzle cleaning pin, a scraper, tweezers, an extra print head, pliers, gloves, a tool kit and more.
+Test filament, 1kg filament (random color), extra nozzles, nozzle cleaning pin, a scraper, tweezers, an extra print head, pliers, gloves, a tool kit and more.

 - Printing Technology: FDM (Fused Deposition Modeling)